HiP-App/HiP-CmsAngularApp/README.md

  * `npm test` Runs the unit Tests for testing Angular 2 code with Jasmine and Karma.
  * `npm run e2e` Runs the End to End tests using protractor.

+## How to build and run as a Docker Container

+ * npm run docker

 ## How to submit Defects and Feature Proposals